|15||Mon||Accessibility requests submitted to and reviewed by the Student Accessibility Coordinator|

 - Read about the details.
 If you have questions or are unfamiliar with the process after reviewing material, ask your CA!
 They can help answer questions about the options and process.

-- For other applications (2-person Picken, 4-person Buxton, and 4-person apartments), make sure at least one person per room attends housing selection on April 9 in the Hubbell Hall to choose your housing for next year!
+- For other applications (2-person Picken, 4-person Buxton, and 4-person apartments), make sure at least one person per room attends housing selection on April 15 on Zoom to choose your space.

 Picken Floor Draw

 We are encouraging groups of 12 people (4 triples) to apply to live in the lower level and share a community restroom.
 Applicants for this “floor draw” do not need a theme or purpose, just a desire to live together.
 Applications are available at Student Development and here.
-Applications should be preferably single-gender and list an alternate person should a vacancy occur.
-Applications are due March 9.
+Applications should be preferably single-gender (or have everyone comfortable with sharing one community restroom).
+Applications are due March 25.

 2/3 person apartment/room applications